wadehonda/tictactoe-react-native/README.md

 `expo start --web`

 to test the app in your web browser and on the Expo Go app on your mobile device at the same time.
+You may try the app to [play the tictactoe game](https://snack.expo.dev/@wadehonda/tictactoenative) uploaded to the online React Native Expo Snack, which is an open-source platform for running React Native apps in the browser.

 When you feel satisfied with the app, you may try to further test the app as a real native app on your device and then deploy it to the Google App Store and iOS App Store.